Articles by Matthew Gilligan

 With interest rates in the “2s”, a liquid and supportive banking environment, a government active in helping those in need and providing social housing, lots of jobs (despite 9% unemployment, many employers are reporting they can’t get staff), and thousands of expats returning from overseas every day, I just can’t see distress in the residential property market (with the exception of Queenstown).
 Even if you are forced to sell, you are selling into a hot market so should get a good price.
 Alternatively, a distressed vendor can retain their home and rent to tenants, which would likely produce positive cashflow given the current low interest rates.
 So where is this impending meltdown?
 Show it to me – like others I would really like to buy some cheap houses and rent them out; the cashflow is fantastic at present.
 But get in line, it seems most of NZ is thinking the same.

-If you’d like to know more about property investment strategies for the current market conditions, I invite you to watch my Property Investment & Education Seminar, which is available online and includes a Covid update. www.gra.co.nz/events/property-investment-seminars
+If you’d like to know more about property investment strategies for the current market conditions, I invite you to watch our Property Investment & Education Seminar, which is available online (either on demand or via live Zoom webinar). www.gra.co.nz/events/property-investment-seminars

 Gilligan Rowe and Associates is a chartered accounting firm specialising in property, asset planning, legal structures, taxation and compliance.